EHDEN/cdm-bi/05-population-characteristics.md

 In this dashboard is present the ''Database Type Filter'', that was detailed in the Chapter General.

-## Population characteristics - Patients in Observation Period per month (whole month)
+## Population characteristics - Patients in Observation Period per Month

 Discuss what is important to see in this chart...
-TO DO
+TO DO Patients in Observation Period per month (whole month)

 ### SQL query